Stockholm Travel Guide

 The Island Djurgården

-When we talk about the Stockholm archipelago, Djurgården island is a "must see".
-You can reach the island by public boat transportation or walk.
-Beautiful nature covers the park island marinas and the small royal castle "Rosendal" is located here.
+Regarding the Stockholm archipelago, Djurgården island is a "must-see".
+You can reach the island by public boat transportation or walking.
+Beautiful nature covers the park island marinas, and the small royal castle "Rosendal" is located here.

-Transportation around Stockholm are environment-friendly, effective and easy.
+Transportation around Stockholm is environment-friendly, effective and easy.
 Tunnelbanan, trains, boats or buses take you wherever you want.
-Choose a more untraditional way is to explore the city by renting one of the new modern Segways or pick up one up a city bike, which is cheap, easy and environmentally friendly.
+Choose a more untraditional way to explore the city by renting one of the new modern Segways or pick up a city bike, which is cheap, easy and environmentally friendly.